mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

 In the example above we used an $\ell_1$-penalized GLM to estimate the MGM, which implies that we assume that the true MGM is sparse.
-However, a different penality may be appropriate in some situations.
-Via the argument \code{alphaSeq} one can specify any convex combination of the $\ell_1$ and $\ell_2$ penality (the elastic net penality, see \cite{zou2005regularization}). \code{alphaSeq = 1} corresponds to the $\ell_1$-penalty (default) and \code{alphaSeq = 0} to the $\ell_2$ penality.
+However, a different penalty may be appropriate in some situations.
+Via the argument \code{alphaSeq} one can specify any convex combination of the $\ell_1$- and $\ell_2$-penalty (the elastic net penalty, see \cite{zou2005regularization}). \code{alphaSeq = 1} corresponds to the $\ell_1$-penalty (default) and \code{alphaSeq = 0} to the $\ell_2$-penalty.
 If a sequence of values is provided to \code{alphaSeq}, the function will select the best $\alpha$ value based on the EBIC or cross validation, specified via the argument \code{alphaSel}.